polybird/docs/TechnicalWhitePaper.md

 #### 4.3.1 Deposit Mechanism

 Polybird deposits would be open at all times unless otherwise stated and would be instantly credited to the account.
 Polybird would have a hybrid model with combination of hot wallet, cold wallet, and vault.
-In general, users would be assigned a unique hot wallet address and for PolyDer, a unique cold wallet address.
+In general, users would be assigned a unique hot wallet address and for PolyMEX, a unique cold wallet address.
 Deposits would be moved from hot wallet to cold wallet and then vault.
 Since Polybird would house a military-grade secure wallet service PolyWallet, users will have an option to use PolyWallet address as default address to ensure maximum security.

 #### 4.3.2 Withdrawal Mechanism